-Often the URL in a phishing message will appear to be valid.
-However, if you hover your mouse over top of the URL, you will see the actual hyperlinked address.
-If the hyperlinked address is different from the address that is displayed then the message is likely a phish.
+Often the URL in a phishing message will appear to be valid at first glance.
+However, if you hover your mouse over the URL, you will see the actual hyperlinked address.
+If the hyperlinked address is different from the address that is displayed, then the message is likely the bait in a phishing scheme.
 This is more difficult to see and validate on a phone or tablet.

 Look for URLs that contain misleading domain names.